syncfusion-content/flutter-docs/Flutter/barcode/two-dimensional.md

 **Data matrix format**

-Length - Data matrix can store up to 2335 alphanumeric characters or 3116 numbers from the ASCII range.
+Length - Data Matrix can store up to 2335 alphanumeric characters or 3116 numbers from the ASCII range.

-Type - The data matrix supports the following data types,
+Type - Data Matrix supports the following data types,

 `Numeric`
 `Alpha Numeric`